fossas/fossa-cli/docs/references/strategies/languages/python/pipenv.md

 ## Limitations

+- Our pipenv strategy currently reports all dependencies as direct. rather than differentiating between direct and transitive.

 - Pipfile.lock does not report edges, if `pipenv graph --json-tree` fails, we will not be able to detect the edges between dependencies.